Enryun/Common_SwiftUI/README.md

 - `lineWidth`: The thickness of the ring's line.
 - `tint`: The primary color of the slider's line and handle if not using images.
 - `backgroundColor`: The color behind the slider's line for contrast.
-- `controlConfig`: Configuration for the slider's handles, including color, width, images, and shadow.
+- `controlConfig`: [ControlConfig](#ringsliderconfiguration) is the configuration for the slider's handles, including color, width, images, and shadow of `RingSlider`.

+#### RingSliderConfiguration:

+`ControlConfig` provides customizable settings for UI controls of `RingSlider`.

+Parameters:
+- `tint`: The color used for the slider control's tint, defaulting to `.white`.
+- `width`: The thickness or size of the slider handles in points.
+- `startSliderImage`: An optional image for the slider's starting handle.
+- `endSliderImage`: An optional image for the slider's ending handle.
+- `enableShadow`: A Boolean value that determines whether a shadow is applied to the slider handles, defaulting to `true`.

+This structure configures the appearance and behavior of the slider controls in `RingSlider`, including optional images for slider handles and shadow effects.

 Example: